u-boot/u-boot/tools/binman/binman.rst

     This allows the contents of the section to be written to a file in the output directory.
-This can sometimes be useful to use the data in one section in different image, since there is currently no way to share data beteen images other than through files.
+This can sometimes be useful to use the data in one section in different image, since there is currently no way to share data between images other than through files.

 Image Properties
 ----------------